Articles

 Free!

-linked to Around Pigalle | Jane Evelyn Atwood
+linked to Jane Evelyn Atwood | Around Pigalle

 Jane Evelyn Atwood is an independent woman and photographer whose freedom has been forged both through her experiences and the struggles she wages in life to protect her creative space.
 But this freedom is tenuous.
 It must be regained with each act, each decision, each gesture and it requires unfailing integrity and authenticity.
 Freedom is not easy.
 It is a constant vigil of the self and others in a relationship of otherness that must be reinvented with each event, each encounter and each commitment.